Modern Jewish historiography: Attitudes toward historical writing

 Talmudic authorities discouraged the writing of history in the medieval and early modern era; the extent to which this was effective in discouraging actual historical production is unclear.
 Moritz Steinschneider and Arnaldo Momigliano had observed that Jewish historiography appears to slow down at the end of the Second Temple period, and even Maimonides (1138–1204) considered history a waste of time.
+Maimonides does however relate Jewish historical content in his Epistle to Yemen.
 Isaac Abarbanel, while he practiced and defended traditional biblical historiography, criticized contemporary historiographers for bias and unreliability, mixing truth with falsehood due to their preferences, and emphasized the importance of eyewitness accounts.

-Officially, secular philosophy was seen by rabbinic authorities as a gentile activity and forbidden.
+Officially, secular philosophy was seen by some medieval rabbinic authorities as a gentile activity and forbidden.
 Higher-class Jewish scholars were encouraged to study medicine.
 Astrology was also permitted.
 Medicine, astronomy and cosmography were an acceptable blending of religion and science, drawing on the Babylonians.
 History was read at times but considered an activity pursued by other groups; however, medieval Jewish authorities in the Arab world treated the practice of secular philosophy with salutary neglect, though banned, a blind eye was turned to its practice.
 In fact, as David Berger notes, Spanish Jewry was clearly hospitable to philosophy, literary arts and the sciences.

 Joseph Caro called history books "books of wars," which he prohibited the reading of as the "sitting in the gathering of thoughtless people," and the Geonim, such as Saadia Gaon, implied the roots of heresy or simply lack of education.
-Some early attempts at writing history were met with controversy or imposed sanctions or prohibitions, such as bans, selective or general, or ordered burnings, or boycotts and effective sabotage of the publication's success.
-The conventional wisdom in Jewish historiography, as epitomized by Salo Wittmayer Baron and Yosef Hayim Yerushalmi, is that halakhic attitudes severely limited the output of medieval Jewish historians, though this has been challenged in part by Robert Bonfil, Amos Funkenstein, and Berger, the former considering the Renaissance to be the "swan song" of earlier work, forming an important Yerushalmi-Bonfil debate in Jewish historiography according to Yerushalmi's student David N. Myers.
+Some medieval attempts at critical historiography were met with controversy or imposed sanctions or prohibitions, such as bans, selective or general, or ordered burnings, or boycotts and effective sabotage of the publication's success.
+The conventional wisdom in Jewish historiography, as epitomized by Baron and Yerushalmi, is that halakhic attitudes severely limited the output of medieval Jewish historians, though this has been refuted by Robert Bonfil, Amos Funkenstein, and Berger, the former considering the Renaissance to be the "swan song" of earlier work, forming an important Yerushalmi-Bonfil debate in Jewish historiography according to Yerushalmi's student David N. Myers.